 - The skills and strategies they need in order to live healthy safe fulfilling responsible and balanced lives.

 Rights Respecting School Award

-At Parkfield School we are currently working towards gaining The Rights Respecting Schools Award, which is presented by UNICEF.
+At Parkfield School we are proud to have achieved The Rights Respecting Schools Gold Award, which is presented by UNICEF.